Enias Kalogeris: Career

-Kalogeris started his football career from the youth ranks of AEK Athens F.C.
-Then, in 2010, he was given to Olympiakos Chersonisou, at the Greek Football League 2, where he made 18 appearances and scored one goal.
+Kalogeris started his football career in the youth ranks of AEK Athens Then, in 2010, he was loaned to Olympiakos Chersonisou, at the Greek Football League 2, where he made 18 appearances and scored one goal.
 A season later, he moved to ΑΟ Thiva, an amateur football club.
 From there, he signed with the Greek Giant, AEK Athens F.C. to play for four years, wearing the kit of the first team.
 His contract with the team was terminated on 16 July 2014.